-A graduate degree from the Department of Human-Centered Computing prepares students for a future of discovery and invention at the forefront of innovation in interactive computing.
-By learning the latest in emerging digital media production, interaction design and user experience research, students have the opportunity to study and envision novel forms of information and communication technologies (ICTs) that impact our society.
+A graduate degree from the Department of Human-Centered Computing prepares you for a future of discovery and invention at the forefront of innovation in interactive computing.
+By learning the latest in emerging digital media production, interaction design, and user experience research, you’ll have the opportunity to study and envision novel forms of information and communication technologies (ICTs) that impact our society.
 Graduate studies offer a professional preparation for cutting-edge industry positions, and are also connected to the active research programs of our dynamic faculty.
 The faculty-student synergies happening in the research labs is the fuel that drives exciting student projects in new research areas.

 Our Programs & Degrees

 The Department of Human-Centered Computing offers graduate degrees in Data Science, Human-Computer Interaction (HCI), and Media Arts and Science.
 A number of our courses are taught online in addition to the classroom and our HCI Graduate Certificate and Ph.D. minor can be completed entirely online, giving you flexibility in completing your degree.

 - Master of Science in Applied Data Science

 - M.S. in Applied Data Science with a specialization in Crisis Informatics